trifectatechfoundation/teach-rs/README.md

 Topics can define their learning objectives, further reading material, and how they should be summarized in a Unit introduction.

 Tracks, Modules, Units, and Topics and the files they refer to are described in the several TOML files in the [`content`](./content) directory.
-[ModMod](./modmod/README.md) combines the content into a structure that can be directly published to your students in a Git repo, for instance.

 ## Pre-defined tracks
 - [Rust Language Introduction](./content/rust-intro.track.toml) aims to introduce the basics to the Rust programming language, and to enable students to engineer their own applications and crates.